OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 	  "isolated"	Partition root without load balancing
 	  ==========	=====================================

+	A cpuset partition is a collection of cpuset-enabled cgroups with a partition root at the top of the hierarchy and its descendants except those that are separate partition roots themselves and their descendants.
+A partition has exclusive access to the set of exclusive CPUs allocated to it.
+Other cgroups outside of that partition cannot use any CPUs in that set.

+	There are two types of partitions - local and remote.
+A local partition is one whose parent cgroup is also a valid partition root.
+A remote partition is one whose parent cgroup is not a valid partition root itself.
+Writing to "cpuset.cpus.exclusive" is optional for the creation of a local partition as its "cpuset.cpus.exclusive" file will assume an implicit value that is the same as "cpuset.cpus" if it is not set.
+Writing the proper "cpuset.cpus.exclusive" values down the cgroup hierarchy before the target partition root is mandatory for the creation of a remote partition.

+	Currently, a remote partition cannot be created under a local partition.
+All the ancestors of a remote partition root except the root cgroup cannot be a partition root.

 	The root cgroup is always a partition root and its state cannot be changed.
 All other non-root cgroups start out as "member".

-	When set to "root", the current cgroup is the root of a new partition or scheduling domain that comprises itself and all its descendants except those that are separate partition roots themselves and their descendants.
+	When set to "root", the current cgroup is the root of a new partition or scheduling domain.
+The set of exclusive CPUs is determined by the value of its "cpuset.cpus.exclusive.effective".

-	When set to "isolated", the CPUs in that partition root will be in an isolated state without any load balancing from the scheduler.
+	When set to "isolated", the CPUs in that partition will be in an isolated state without any load balancing from the scheduler.
 Tasks placed in such a partition with multiple CPUs should be carefully distributed and bound to each of the individual CPUs for optimal performance.

-	The value shown in "cpuset.cpus.effective" of a partition root is the CPUs that the partition root can dedicate to a potential new child partition root.
-The new child subtracts available CPUs from its parent "cpuset.cpus.effective".

 	A partition root ("root" or "isolated") can be in one of the two possible states - valid or invalid.
 An invalid partition